zwarcola/SABREIII/README.md

 ## Using on Mac

 Prerequisites: brew and python3
 Follow this link:  https://docs.python-guide.org/starting/install3/osx/ to install brew and python3.
 Once they are both installed.
 Verify that python3 is installed by running "$ python3 --version".
 The command should return your python version.
-Next run mac_istall.sh by doing "$ ./mac_install.sh".
+Next run mac_istall.sh by doing "$ ./mac_install.sh requirements.txt".
 To run the class checker, do "$ python3 class_checker.py".

 ## Using on Windows